shanemcfadden/snake-like/README.md

 # Snake-like

-A snake-like game implmented in TypeScript using React.
+A snake-like game implemented in TypeScript using React.